yoyoberenguer/Homing-missile/README.md

 #### When do you need to compile the cython code ?

-Each time you are modifying any of the pyx files such as shader.pyx, shader.pxd, __init__.pxd or any external C code if applicable
+The first time compilation and each time you are modifying any of the pyx files such as Sprites.pyx, Sprites.pxd, *.pyx and *.pxd __init__.pxd or any external C code if applicable

 1) open a terminal window
-2) Go in the main project directory where (shader.pyx & shader.pxd files are located)
+2) Go in the main project directory `HomingMissile` where (setup.py & requirements.txt
+   are located)
-3) run : `C:\>python setup_shader.py build_ext --inplace --force`
+3) run : `C:\>python setup.py build_ext --inplace --force`

-If you have to compile the code with a specific python version, make sure to reference the right python version in (`python38 setup_shader.py build_ext --inplace`)
+If you have to compile the code with a specific python version, make sure to reference the right python version in (`python38 setup.py build_ext --inplace`)

 If the compilation fail, refers to the requirement section and make sure Cython and a C-compiler are correctly install on your